 The best prevention for this is to get a shingles vaccine at age 60.
 While shingles can occur earlier than 60, most insurances will not pay for the vaccine before age 60.
 Many medical offices do not carry this vaccine, but it can be obtained at most major pharmacies.

 As of this writing a new shingles vaccine has become available.
 Shingrix is the brand name of this vaccine.
 Shingrix has been approved by the FDA and the American Committee on Immunization Practices (ACIP), but has yet to be approved by the CDC director.
 Because Shingrix is significantly more effective than the older vaccine, persons who have received the older vaccine should also receive the two dose series of Shingrix.

 Shingrix is a two shot series with the second vaccine two months after the first.
 At this time Medicare and other insurance coverage is unclear.
 Please consult with your health care provider and insurance company before receiving Shingrix.

 4. Finally the pneumonia vaccines.
 There are two and are started at age 65, or sooner for persons with certain medical conditions.

 Both vaccines protect against strains of streptococcus pneumonia.
 The first of these vaccines to be given is Prevnar 13 at age 65, or later in life if you received a pneumococcal 23 earlier in life.

 The second vaccine in this series is Pneumovax or pneumococcal 23.
 Traditionally this was the only pneumonia vaccine and was give at age 65.
 Now this is the second and given one year after the Prevnar 13.

-Currently all of these vaccines are covered by Affordable Care Act insurances and Medicare, but with everything else always call and check with your insurance company before committing to the vaccine.
+Currently all of these vaccines are covered by Affordable Care Act insurances and Medicare, always check with your insurance company before committing to the vaccine.

-As with all things medical, there can be exceptions and special circumstances for certain individuals.
+As with all things medical, there may be exceptions and special circumstances for certain individuals.
 Please, discuss vaccines and all medical concerns with your primary care provider.